rcos/CSCI-4470-OpenSource/Modules/11.TensorFlow/source/index.rst

 The Basics
 ==========

-Much of this section courtesy of Olivier Poulin, one of our mentors from last summer
+Much of this section courtesy of Olivier Poulin, one of our previous mentors.

 Multiple Installations
 ----------------------